mactul/powermake/README.md

 To benefit from the command line parser, you have to use the [powermake.run](#powermakerun) function.

 If no arguments are passed through the command line, the default behavior is to trigger the build callback.
-You can also write `python makefile.py build`, `python makefile.py clean`, or `python makefile.py install [install_location]` to trigger one of the three different callbacks.
+You can also write `python makefile.py build`, `python makefile.py clean`, `python makefile.py install [install_location]` or `python makefile.py test` to trigger one of the three different callbacks.

 There is also the `python makefile.py config` command, which doesn't trigger a callback but enters into an interactive mode for editing a configuration file.

-Alternatively, you can also use the option `-b` or `--build`, `-c` or `--clean`, `-i` or `--install`, and `-f` or `--config`.
+Alternatively, you can also use the option `-b` or `--build`, `-c` or `--clean`, `-i` or `--install`, `-t` or `--test` and `-f` or `--config`.
 This alternative has a great advantage: you can combine multiple tasks.
-For example, running `python makefile.py -bci` will first trigger the clean callback, then the build callback, and finally the install callback.
+For example, running `python makefile.py -btci` will first trigger the clean callback, then the build callback, the install callback and finally the test callback.

 > [!IMPORTANT]
-> The order will always be config -> clean -> build -> install.
+> The order will always be config -> clean -> build -> install -> test.

 You can also replace the `-b` argument with `-r` (using `-br` does the same as `-r`) and this will force the makefile to recompile everything, without trying to figure out which file needs to be recompiled.